iyashjayesh/go-adaptive-pool-website/README.md

-# go-adaptive-pool-website
+# Go Adaptive Pool Website

-landing page for go-adaptive-pool pkg
+This is the website for the Go Adaptive Pool.